If I draw a Fan-Art, am I infringing the copyright of the original author?

 What can be done?

-According to the law, creating fan-art and selling it, is a violation of the authors’ rights and can cause problems.
+According to the law, creating and selling fan-art is a violation of the authors’ rights and can cause problems.
 In order to legally sell fan-art, it is necessary to buy the “right” to economic exploitation from the holder.

 To name an example of this problem, several publishers are taking actions to try closing the “Comiket” and take down the “dojinshi” world connected to it.

-Usually, authors tolerate online fan-art, as they help increase the popularity of the characters, while allowing talent hunters to find potential new artists.
-The formally correct procedure, when producing fan-art, is to indicate the name of the character and the original rights holder (for instance, for Knights of the Zodiac characters, the caption should read the character name, followed by SAINT SEIYA © 1985 by Masami Kurumada/SHUEISHA Inc.).
+Usually, authors tolerate online fan-art, as it helps increase the popularity of the characters, while allowing talent hunters to find potential new artists.
+The formally correct procedure, when producing fan-art, is to indicate the name of the character and the original rightsholder (for instance, for Knights of the Zodiac characters, the caption should read the character name, followed by SAINT SEIYA © 1985 by Masami Kurumada/SHUEISHA Inc.).

 Can I register a fan-art on Rights Chain?

 Yes.
 Our suggestion is to attribute a CC BY-NC-ND license.
 The attributed license is only valid for your artwork, as the character was originally designed by someone else.
 We are currently working on tools that will allow a simpler fan-art registration process, with respective credits.

 Once again, the answer is yes.
 The suggestion this time is to use a CC BY-NC-SA license, so that you can retain economic rights over your creation, and also make it easier if (hopefully) someone should want to make a fan-art, or cosplay your characters.